pantos-io/validatornode/README.md

 Please note that you may need to add a load balancer or another webserver in front of this setup should you want to host this setup under a specific domain.

 If you're hosting this on a cloud provider (AWS, GCP, Azure or alike), these are normally provided.
 You just need to point the load balancer to the port exposed by the app, `8080`, and configure the rest accordingly.

+#### Multiple local deployments using docker swarm

+We support multiple local deployments, for example for testing purposes, using docker swarm.
+To get started you need to enable swarm mode (if you haven't) by running:

+`docker swarm init`

+Then you can run the stacks like this:

+`make docker-multiple INSTANCE_COUNT=<number of instances>`

+To remove all the stacks, run the following:

+`make docker-remove`

+Please note that this mode uses an incremental amount of resources and that Docker Desktop doesn't fully support displaying it, but it should be good enough to test multi-sig locally.

+**IMPORTANT** If you want to switch between this mode and docker compose you **must** remove the counterpart by using `docker compose down -v` or `make docker-remove` respectively.

 #### Python package